yereverluvinunclebert/SteamyDock/README.md

 **LICENCE AGREEMENTS:**

-Copyright 2023 Dean Beedell
+Copyright © 2023 Dean Beedell

+Code: GNU GPL vX

+Artwork/Images: © Dean Beedell – separate license applies

-In addition to the GNU General Public Licence please be aware that you may use any of my own imagery in your own creations but commercially only with my permission.
+Please be aware that you may use any of my own imagery in your own creations but commercially only with my permission.
 In all other non-commercial cases I require a credit to the original artist using my name or one of my pseudonyms and a link to my site.